stevechanieee/-1-BFloat16/README.md

 In numerical analysis and scientific computing, a sparse matrix (a.k.a. sparse array) is a matrix, wherein most of the elements are zero.
 There is no strict definition for many elements need to be zero for a matrix to be considered sparse.
 However, some of the more universally acknowledged criterion include, "the number of non-zero elements is roughly the number of rows or columns."
 In contrast, if the majority of the elements are non-zero, then the matrix is considered dense.
 The sparsity of the matrix = count for the zero elements / count for the total elements.

-Efficient Structures for Constructing Sparse Matrices
+The following are exemplars of efficient structures for constructing sparse matrices:
 * Dictionary of keys (DOK)-based sparse matrix: the array is represented as a dictionary that maps pairs (row, column) to the value of the elements.
 * List of Lists (LIL)-based sparse matrix: the array is represented as a list of rows, and each row is represented as list of pairs (index position, value).
 * Coordinate list (COO)-based sparse matrix: the array is represented as a list of tuples (row, column, value).

-efficient access and matrix operations, such as CSR (Compressed Sparse Row) or CSC (Compressed Sparse Column).

-Specialized computers have been made for sparse matrices,[1] as they are common in the machine learning field.[2]
-Operations using standard dense-matrix structures and algorithms are slow and inefficient when applied to large sparse matrices as processing and memory are wasted on the zeros.
-Sparse data is by nature more easily compressed and thus requires significantly less storage.
-Some very large sparse matrices are infeasible to manipulate using standard dense-matrix algorithms.
+* Compressed Sparse Column (CSC) or Compressed Column Storage (CCS) (a.k.a.
+Harwell-Boeing sparse matrix format): specified by the arrays {val, row_ind, col_ptr}, where val stores the nonzero elements of the matrix (i.e., the floating-point numbers), row_ind stores the row indices of each nonzero element, and col_ptr stores the index of the elements in val which start a column of matrix A.
+* Compressed Sparse Row (CSR) or Compressed Row Storage (CRS)(a.k.a.
+Yale sparse matrix format): specified by the arrays {val, col_ind, row_ptr}, where val stores the nonzero elements of the matrix (i.e., the floating-point numbers), col_ind stores the column indices of each nonzero element, and row_ptr stores the index of the elements in val which start a column of matrix A.

+It should be axiomatic that operations involving standard dense matrix structures expend processing and storage on the zeros.
+Sparse matrix structures are more easily compressed and, therefore, require significantly processing and storage.

 What data types are you using? float, double, cuComplex, and cuDoubleComplex.